sipstack/www/src/views/pages/resources/blog/stir-shaken-september-2023-stats/content.md

-Certainly, let's keep the structure more intact while ensuring the Figure references remain unaltered and positioned appropriately.

----

-**STIR/SHAKEN & Robocall Stats for September 2023: An Analysis**

 For stakeholders involved in the battle against robocalls, the September 2023 statistics related to STIR/SHAKEN and robocalls bring crucial insights.
 Compiled from data of numerous voice service providers using our robocall prevention and STIR/SHAKEN solutions, these stats highlight recent trends and the measures' effectiveness.

 **Robocalls Attestations: A Significant Rise in B & C Levels**